-Most people (70-80 per cent) return to work (after a work injury) with minimal difficulty, and usually without any long-term consequences.
+Most people (70-80%) return to work after a work injury with minimal difficulty, and usually without any long-term consequences.
 The remainder find themselves in a more challenging situation.
-They may have extended time off work, poor health and recovery outcomes and some may never return to work.
+They may have extended time off work, frequently more than is medically necessary, poor health and recovery outcomes, and some may never return to work.